Memo 12: Membership in the Graduate Faculty and Endorsement to Chair Doctoral Supervisory Committees

 - Renewal of a Graduate Faculty 5-year term for all of the above faculty appointment types requires a vote of the academic unit’s Graduate Faculty and then can be updated through the MyGradProgram by authorized administrative personnel.
 Email notification will acknowledge the renewed term.

-- Graduate Faculty status can is automatically continued for the first five years of an emeritus or retired faculty appointment.
+- Graduate Faculty status is automatically continued for the first five years of an emeritus or retired faculty appointment.
 After that, retired and emeritus faculty are treated as all other renewable 5-year appointments.

 Procedures for Graduate Faculty Membership